 If charged with felony possession, you may be eligible for drug court or pretrial intervention programs.
-Both drug court and the pretrial intervention program are rehabilitation programs.
-Once finished, your charges will be dismissed, meaning you won’t have a felony conviction on your record.
+Both the drug court and the pretrial intervention program are rehabilitation programs.
+Once finished, your charges will be dismissed, meaning you won't have a felony conviction on your record.
 You may not be able to go through these programs if you have prior convictions or pending charges of violent crimes or sex crimes.

 An experienced marijuana lawyer can help you determine if you are eligible for either the drug court program or the pretrial intervention program, and whether it's your best option.

 Just at the prosecutor can argue that any amount constitutes more than the amount required for personal use, your Madison County criminal defense attorney can argue that any amount does constitute an amount for personal use.
 The prosecutor must prove his or her case “beyond a reasonable doubt,” a high standard.
 The defense attorney could find weaknesses in the case and seek to have the charges reduced to a misdemeanor or dismissed.